KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md

 The `anisotropyTexture`, when supplied, encodes XY components of the direction vector in tangent space as red and green values, and strength as blue values, all stored with linear transfer function.
 After dequantization, red and green texel values **MUST** be mapped as follows: red [0.0 ..
 1.0] to X [-1 ..
 1], green [0.0 ..
 1.0] to Y [-1 ..
 1].
 Blue does not require remapping.
 When `anisotropyTexture` is not supplied, the default value is red 1.0 (X 1.0), green 0.5 (Y 0.0), and blue 1.0 (strength 1.0).
 The direction of this XY vector specifies the per-texel direction of increased anisotropy roughness in tangent, bitangent space, prior to being rotated by `anisotropyRotation`.
 The blue channel contains strength as [0.0 ..
 1.0] to be multiplied by `anisotropyStrength` to determine the per-texel anisotropy strength.

+> **Note:** The direction vector of the anisotropy is the direction in which highlights will be stretched.
+The direction of the micro-grooves in the material causing the anisotropy will run perpendicular.

 The direction of increased anisotropy roughness (as determined above, by default the tangent direction), has its "alpha roughness" (the square of the roughness) increased according to the following formula:

 *directionAlphaRoughness* = mix( *materialAlphaRoughness*, 1.0, *strength*<sup>2</sup> )